 If you need to get things done on a regular basis, chance are you’ve used recurring tasks in todo apps before.
 These can be useful for simple chores like “Take trash out every Sunday”, or long-term personal goals like “Call Grandma every month”.

-If you’re struggling to follow through on a recurring task like “Call Grandma,” then flexible recurrence might be just the answer you're looking for.
+If you’re struggling to follow through on a recurring task without a deadline, like “Call Grandma,” then flexible recurrence can be the answer.
 Flexible recurrence refers to additional scheduling options for your recurring tasks, such as making a reminder contingent on the last time you completed it, and the option to hide the task out of your todo list until it is due again.

 Many popular todo apps support flexible recurrence.
-Being a productivity enthusiast, I tried the top apps to see how they handled it .
-So which app is best for achieving your long term goals?
-Learn how five of the best apps – Todoist, Things, TickTick, Amazing Marvin, and Amplenote – stack up to one another.
+Being a productivity enthusiast, we tried the top apps to see how they handled it.
+So which app is best for achieving your long term goals (hint: Amplenote)?
+Learn how five of the best apps – Amplenote, Todoist, Things, TickTick, and Amazing Marvin – stack up when it comes to helping you follow through on recurring tasks.

 Todoist is a capable app with a variety of scheduling options and cross-platform support.
 I liked how they offer inspirational templates you can use to organize projects, such as “2019 Goals” and “New Years Resolutions”.